maxxiimo/the-front-end-manifesto/foundation-styles.md

 Compass
 -------

 So right off the bat I have to say that I love [Compass][].
-It's based on Sass, powerful, well-documented, widely used, there are a ton of extensions for it, and it generally makes life easier for me.
+It's based on Sass, powerful, well-documented, widely used, there are a ton of extensions for it, and it generally makes life easier.

 > Compass is an open-source CSS Authoring Framework.

+\- [Compass][]

-I'm pretty biased on this one, and all the [starter CSS ][] files we will use in our foundation styles incorporate Compass.
+All the [starter CSS ][] files we will use in our foundation styles incorporate Compass.

 In the next section will take a brief look at CSS Frameworks and Grid Systems, but only a brief look because we are not going to use them.
 Through Compass you can add all kinds of framework components like: